 · Chewlery is discouraged.

-· To limit the exchange of paper, all notices, supervision notes, and letters to legal guardians are emailed.
+· To limit the exchange of paper, all notices, supervision notes, and letters to guardians are emailed.

 · Therapist communication books are no longer sent home.
-Now, therapists email legal guardians a summary of the learner’s therapy session with the senior therapist carbon copied.
+Now, therapists email guardians a summary of the learner’s therapy session with the senior therapist carbon copied.

 · Whenever possible, staff utilize technologies available to them such as email, text, and